G.W. DARCIEAward Winning Author

 In the near future, rogue scientists break the law to create Dama, the world’s first sentient android, a self-aware robot built to feel emotions.
 Designed as an elite bodyguard with cyber-defense capabilities, all he wants is to be with people and protect them.
 But his prohibited quantum intelligence system allows him free reign over every machine linked to the web.
 These illegal components put him at the center of a human power-struggle he does not understand.

 To the authorities, he is a threat to be tracked down and destroyed.
 To the criminal world, he is a powerful cyberweapon to be exploited.
 Unprepared, he is ripped away from his beloved creators by a criminal syndicate determined to dismantle and reverse-engineer him.
 Trapped and alone in a hostile world, he must push beyond his programming if he is to survive.
-Can he discover his true capabilities in time to stop these ruthless hackers, or will they use his technology to plunder the world?
+Can he stop them in time, or will he be turned into a weapon of world domination?

 For fans of I, Robot, CHAPPiE, and The Murderbot Diaries.